Aliases for CCL14 Gene

 GeneCards Summary for CCL14 Gene

 CCL14 (C-C Motif Chemokine Ligand 14) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Integrin Pathway.
-GO annotations related to this gene include chemokine activity.
-An important paralog of this gene is CCL15.
+Diseases associated with CCL14 include Multidrug-Resistant Tuberculosis and Lynch Syndrome I. Among its related pathways are PEDF Induced Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include chemokine activity.
+An important paralog of this gene is CCL3L1.

 Has weak activities on human monocytes and acts via receptors that also recognize MIP-1 alpha.
-It induced intracellular Ca(2+) changes and enzyme release, but no chemotaxis, at concentrations of 100-1,000 nM, and was inactive on T-lymphocytes, neutrophils, and eosinophil leukocytes.
+It induces intracellular Ca(2+) changes and enzyme release, but no chemotaxis, at concentrations of 100-1,000 nM, and is inactive on T-lymphocytes, neutrophils, and eosinophil leukocytes.
 Enhances the proliferation of CD34 myeloid progenitor cells.
-The processed form HCC-1(9-74) is a chemotactic factor that attracts monocytes eosinophils, and T-cells and is a ligand for CCR1, CCR3 and CCR5.
+The processed form HCC-1(9-74) is a chemotactic factor that attracts monocytes, eosinophils, and T-cells and is a ligand for CCR1, CCR3 and CCR5.